 So the challenge is to protect user data from malicious adversaries but at the same time making users findable for other legitimate users.
 To distinguish between these two cases, we assume that legitimate users possess more inform- ation about a target user than the adversary.
 Then a knowledge threshold can be enforced using cryptographic techniques, to guarantee that a user can only be found if the party searching for her can present enough details about her (‘find me if you know enough about me’).

 Two protocols’ implementations are presented by Greschbach, Kreitz and Buchegger (2014) that have different advantages and disadvantages.
-Neither rely on any central repository of user data but are suitable to be implemented in a completely decentralized way using a distributed hash table (a DHT).
+They neither rely on any central repository of user data but are suitable to be implemented in a completely decentralized way using a distributed hash table (a DHT).
 This avoids the biggest risk to user data: the leakage of a central database with sensitive information about a large number of people.

 The proposed protocols allow users to register their identifiers (e.g. links to their profile pages, e-mail addresses or other contact information) and specify the required knowledge that is needed to find this information (e.g. name, city, workplace and date of birth).
 One implementation guarantees this knowledge- threshold by encoding the storage location of the registered user identifiers using the required knowledge attributes.
 Only users that know these attributes can construct a valid lookup request for the DHT that will return the desired user identifier.
 The other protocol stores user identifiers encrypted in the DHT and uses threshold secret-sharing techniques to guarantee that no user with less than the required number of attributes can decrypt a stored identifier.